Seniatical/IPC/README.md

 # IPC
 A simple program which allows you to interact with a web-server and your application

+As of now only the sync version has been completed
+    - You can send basic strings through the IPC
+    - Soon to be files | I messed the sending of it up 😢

 ## Sync
 ```py
 ## In your application